Expect tough party enforcement during school year, says Kingston police chief | CBC News

 Queen's says minority of students 'push the boundaries of acceptable behaviour'

-The police chief in Kingston, Ont., says the force's stepped-up enforcement during a party-filled long weekend will set the tone for how they handle unsanctioned gatherings during the school year.
+The police chief in Kingston, Ont., says the force's stepped-up enforcement during a party-filled long weekend will set the tone for how it handles unsanctioned gatherings during the school year.

-Officers were confronted with an estimated 5,000 people in the University District on the weekend, some of whom were throwing "projectiles," according to acting chief Scott Fraser.
+Officers were confronted with an estimated 5,000 people in the University District on the weekend, some of whom were throwing "projectiles," according to acting Kingston Police chief Scott Fraser.

 The roads around Queen's University were so jammed, paramedics had trouble reaching someone who'd broken a bone and needed medical assistance, he added.